 Qualified business use.
 To determine whether to use line 24 or line 25 to report your listed property, you must first determine the percentage of qualified business use for each property.
 Generally, a qualified business use is any use in your trade or business.
-However, it does not include any of the following:
+However, it does not include any of the following.

 - Investment use. - Leasing the property to a 5% owner or related person. - The use of the property as compensation for services performed by a 5% owner or related person. - The use of the property as compensation for services performed by any person (who is not a 5% owner or related person), unless an amount is included in that person's income for the use of the property and, if required, income tax was withheld on that amount.

 Exception.
-If at least 25% of the total page of the property and the total person in the person in the use of any aircraft during the tax year is for a qualified business use, the leasing or compensatory use of the aircraft by a 5% owner or related person is treated as a qualified business use.
+If at least 25% of the total use of any aircraft during the tax year is for a qualified business use, the leasing or compensatory use of the aircraft by a 5% owner or related person is treated as a qualified business use.